aksqrd/ORM/README.md

 ### About Adam Kiger

 I have been a full-cycle web developer/designer since 1996.
-I'm primarily working with companies interested in utilizing my Content Management Software(CMS) that I have spent the past 24 years developing which integrates a private labeling structure, B2C environments, multiple languages and a profound sense of SEO compliance.
+I'm primarily working with companies interested in utilizing my Content Management Software (CMX) that I have spent the past 24 years developing which integrates a private labeling structure, B2C environments, multiple languages and a profound sense of SEO compliance.
 I have also built custom Blogging, Forums, web applications and custom webware for multiple clients.